angryziber/kotlin-puzzlers/src/syntax/strings/dollarInMultilineLiterals/Rationale.md

 Correct answer: **d) Will not compile**

-It is because the *only* special character in a multiline literal is `$`, and it can't be screened.
+It is because the *only* special character in a multiline literal is `$`, and it can't be escaped.

 If you need a string like `"""$HOME"""` without it resolving to a variable `HOME`, use `${'$'}` instead of `$`.

-An improvment over this is importing `import kotlin.text.Typography.dollar`:
+An improvement over this is to `import kotlin.text.Typography.dollar`:

-    import import kotlin.text.Typography.dollar
+    import kotlin.text.Typography.dollar

-    val str = """$dollarHome"""
+    val str = """${dollar}HOME"""